tordener/binance-testnet-tool/README.md

 - `URL` - this tool MIGHT work on the actual binance livenet, haven't tested it yet.
 But if you want to try it, change these URLs to Binance's livenet
 - `SYMBOL` - the symbol you want the bot to trade
 - `TRADE_SIZE` - how much of the symbol to trade
-- `RECVWINDOW` - how many miliseconds a request is valid for after being sent to binance
+- `RECVWINDOW` - how many miliseconds a request is valid for after being sent to binance's API
-- `TTL` - same kind of deal
+- `TTL` - how long an unfilled order stays in the orders list before being cancelled (only good if not using GTC)
 - `TIME_IN_FORCE` - the type of order to place GTC is default
 - `FEE` - set this variable to binance's fee so you can accurately calculate profits before making a trade